HamBa-m/cbir/readme.md

 ## by shape

-- HOG
+- LOG
-- SIFT
+- SOBEL
-- SURF
+- HU